 Robin Partington said “It was good to meet so many enthusiastic students who had taken the initiative to find out more about the world that they will soon become a part of.
 They were hungry to learn and keen to explore what is involved, asking lots of insightful questions throughout their visit.
 I was delighted to be able to give them a glimpse of my world.
 I was fascinated to hear that Novamobili had taken a pro-active role in helping to organise the event, a brilliant way of making contact with the next generation of inspirational designers.
 They should be applauded for their initiative and insight.
 It would be good to meet in the future.”

-The second stop was nothing less than the Bloomberg building where Kate Murphy form Foster + Partners who designed it and Kate Stirling where waiting for us.
+The second stop of the Architectours architecture firms and building tour was nothing less than the Bloomberg building where Kate Murphy form Foster + Partners who designed it and Kate Stirling where waiting for us.

 The building’s design is sympathetic to its surrounding context, an exemplar of sustainable design and uniquely of its place and time – a natural extension of the City that will endure and improve the surrounding public realm.
 The idea behind was to be “the good neighbor”.
 In fact, form the outside it doesn’t seem at all what you will find and feel inside!

 During the visit we had even the chance to listen directly to the voice of Kate Stirling the history of the famous prize dedicated to his father, the Stirling Prize of course, and given to the Bloomberg building by The Royal Institute of British Architects (RIBA) in 2018.